centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Once you virtual machine is imported, you need to **add a network card**.
+Once your virtual machine is imported, you will need to **add a network card**.
 Edit the settings of the virtual machine and a network card.
 Select the correct associated network to access to Internet.

-You can now start the virtual machine.
+The virtual machine can now be started.

 #### First boot